 Reviewed by Galen Strickland

 They say there is a first time for everything.
 In this instance, it is that I have been disappointed by a TV production from Bryan Fuller.
 He has proved with NBC's Hannibal that he can handle a serious subject.
-Everything else he has done has been in the SF/Fantasy realm, with colorful, larger-that-life (or in some cases, larger-than-death) characters and exaggerated plots.
-This is not how he should have handled The Lotus Caves, but that's what we got.
+Everything else he has done has been in the SF/Fantasy realm, with colorful, larger-than-life (or in some cases, larger-than-death) characters and exaggerated plots.
+This is not how he should have handled an adaptation of The Lotus Caves, but it's what we got.
 I'm not sure why I am bothering with this page, other than as a way to point out how not to adapt a book for film or TV.

 To start with, High Moon features only two elements from the novel, the flower and the last name of one of the characters.
 In the opening scene we see Marty Thurgood (Jake Sandvig) discovering a flower on the Moon's surface, shortly before he and another explorer fall into a sinkhole caused by a "moonquake."
 In the novel, it was Andrew Thurgood who originally saw the flower, and young Marty (no last name given) who later discovers Thurgood in a cavern among exotic plants.
 From there, everything in High Moon is different from the book, many more characters and situations not even hinted at by John Christopher.
 This repurposed TV movie was intended as a pilot for a series, which Syfy passed on.
 If it had continued beyond this, it would have been much like "Pushing Daisies" transplanted to the Moon.
 Very colorful costumes and sets, eccentric characters and dialogue, more comical than serious as the story deserved.
 And by comical, I don't mean funny, just more comic-book like, although that in itself is an insult to comic books.